ViktorKuzmanov/Smart-Contract-Apps/unencryptedDataVunerability/README.md

 it shows that even when the variable password is private we can still access it in the tests directly from storage using javascript and the ethers object

+*Instead of valut it shoudl be Vault everywhere in the code